AnyLog-co/documentation/training/advanced/Pip Install.md

 python3 -m pip install --upgrade -r https://raw.githubusercontent.com/AnyLog-co/documentation/master/deployments/Support/requirements.txt
 ```

-2. Install AnyLog as a `pip` package - AnyLog pip package works with python3.10 for Ubuntu and MacOSX, as well as Python3.11 for Alpine.
+2. Install AnyLog as a `pip` package - AnyLog pip package works with python3.10 for Ubuntu and MacOSX, and Python3.11 for Alpine.

-Versions of AnyLog can be found in our [Downloads Page](http://173.255.254.34:31900/)
+Versions of AnyLog can be found in the [Downloads Page](http://173.255.254.34:31900/)

 ```shell
 # Ubuntu